Diffthings/dtfn/README.md

 	<script src="https://s3-us-west-2.amazonaws.com/s.cdpn.io/443195/dtfn_js.js" type="text/javascript"></script>
 ```

-- Also needed: a kind of "dummy-div" that represents the actual bubble appearing on the page.
+- Also needed: Two "dummy-divs" that represents the actual bubble appearing on the page.
-Whithin the bubble the actual content is represented by another dummy-div:
 ```html
 	<div class="dtfn_bubble">
 		<div class="dtfn_bubblecontent"></div>
 	</div>
 ```

-Add the dummy-div somewhere in the body of your page (e.g. the end...).
+Add the dummy-div somewhere in the body of your page (e.g. at the end...).